 There is a reason why many of us are drawn to a good "spirit vs flesh" sermon or may have even looked up "spirit vs flesh" Bible verses.
 We can relate to this very real struggle.
 We feel the pull from the Holy Spirit in our heart and the pull from our very own flesh.
 How can we overcome the desires of the flesh and follow the Spirit?
 Let's take a look at Galatians 5.

 Do you know that a war is waging inside you?
 Have you experienced the pull in both directions - to follow God or worldly desires?
 Are you asking yourself, “How do I overcome?
 How do I have victory over sin?”

+You may be wondering, " Why do I still feel this way?
 As believers, haven’t we been given the Holy Spirit as a guide?
-Haven’t we been made new and been freed from the burden of sin?
+Haven’t we been made new and been freed from the burden of sin?"
 Yes, we have.
-But as we live our lives here on earth in our fleshly bodies, we will continue to be tempted and fall into sin daily, sometimes hourly.
+But as we live here on earth in our fleshly bodies, we will continue to be tempted and fall into sin daily, sometimes hourly.

 So what’s the answer?
 Is it to try harder?
 Can we, in our own strength, be disciplined enough to quit sinning for good?
 We find our answer in Galatians 5:16, which says, “So I say, walk by the Spirit and you will not gratify the desires of the flesh.”
 That’s our key to overcoming sin.
 But what does that mean?
 How do we walk by the Spirit?

 Let's answer some of these questions by taking a verse-by-verse look at Galatians 5.